Kalika is derived from "Kali," the Hindu goddess associated with universal energy.

 Behavior with children:

 Kalika loooooves kids!
 She has been exposed to children aged 6-to-16.
 She enjoys their company and seeks attention from them.
 That said, she is a sensitive dog who has experienced a heavy hand before.
-For her sake, we want to make sure she goes in a home with gentle children that know how to treat a dog with care and respect.
+For her sake, if placed with kids, we want to make sure the little ones are gentle children that know how to treat a dog with care and respect.
 Kalika would also do well in a home with adults only.

 Behavior with other dogs:

 Unknown.
 We suspect that her past experiences with other dogs were not always positive.
-She has scars that indicate hostile interactions.
-While Kalika may not go out of her way to to initiate a conflict, she is reactive on sight and may bark at other dogs.
+She has old fainted scars that indicate hostile interactions in the past.
+While Kalika may not go out of her way to to initiate a conflict, she can be a little reactive on sight and may bark at other dogs.
 We prefer a home as an only pet for her as we don't think she is very fond of other dogs.

 Behavior with other animals:

 She doesn’t seem to notice squirrels, but is very interested in the neighbor's cat.
-She needs to be an only pet.
+She may possibly be able to share a home with a kitty but we believe she would do better as an only pet.